bardr98/simple-pong-game/README.md

-# simple-game
+# simple-pong-game
-simple pong game for beginners in python.
+Simple pong game for beginners in python.

-this is a simple pong game in python using turtle. i didnt use object oriented programming.
+This is a simple pong game in python using turtle.
+The code is written without using object oriented programming.